 2. Stuff: What is my practical theology of money?

 When leaders are clear about money in their own lives, they can then turn to questions about money in the congregations they serve.
 Money is the last taboo in the church, even though money and possessions are mentioned in the New Testament more than any other subject.
 Pastors need a practical theology to ground their leadership around issues of money.

 3. So What: What is God leading us to do with our money?

 Leaders for the emerging future need robust pastoral imaginations, not only for their own lives and the lives of their congregations, but also for authentic Christian witness in public life.
 Looking beyond traditional mission activities, pastors’ imaginations can be stimulated by exploring new paradigms, learning how other Christian communities have revalued money, and hearing the stories of individuals whose giving of money is central to their faith.

-Revaluing Money is for pastors in the practice of congregational leadership who are currently serving as a pastor in a congregation.
+Revaluing Money is for pastors who are currently serving in a congregation.

 Each session will begin with dinner on Monday and an evening session, continue through Tuesday and end Wednesday afternoon at Austin Seminary.